Intersections: Marley Dawson

 ghosts

-Inspired by the dramatic architecture of the Phillips’s Goh Annex stairway, Dawson produces two groups of kinetic sculptures that accentuate its spiral configuration.
-In the first group—comprised of five chairs made in brass and suspended from the dome at different heights and rotating at different axis points—the artist creates a dialogue with both the stairway railing and the Phillips’s early Modernist-Arts-and-Crafts-style chairs.
-While the shape and size of Dawson’s chairs mirrors the Phillips chairs, the brass he uses is the same as the brass used for the railing.
-Whereas the museum’s chairs are heavy and sturdy, Dawson’s are weightless and almost translucent; they function like ethereal ghosts of actual objects.
+Inspired by the dramatic architecture of the Phillips’s Goh Annex stairway, Marley Dawson has created two kinetic sculptures that accentuate its spiral configuration.
+The first group is comprised of brass chairs—five suspended from the Annex dome at different heights and floating at different axis points, and two seated on the landings and set in motion via mechanized shafts.
+Dawson creates a dialogue with both the stairway and the Phillips’s chairs (inspired by the Arts and Crafts style from the turn of the 20th century): the shape and size of Dawson’s chairs mirror the Phillips chairs, and the brass he uses is the same brass used for the stairway railing.
+Whereas the museum chairs are heavy and sturdy, Dawson’s are weightless and almost translucent, playing off the opposites of functional and imaginary.

 The Embassy of Australia and HEMPHILL Artworks in Washington, DC, are featuring concurrent presentations of the artist’s most recent body of work.

 Marley Dawson (b.
 1982, Wellington, NSW; lives and works in Australia) uses physics, chemistry, and engineering to construct experimental sculptures and installations that highlight the uncanny or surreal aspects of our everyday life.
 He often turns gallery space into a hall of wonder populated with sculptural works that look like familiar utilitarian objects—such as furniture, motor vehicles parts, baseball bats, or miniature rockets—but are instead imaginary art constructs.
 Dawson received a Bachelor and Master of Visual Arts from Sydney College of the Arts, Australia.
-His work has been exhibited in Australia at Roslyn Oxley9 Gallery, Sydney; Museum of Old and New Art, Hobart; and the Awesome Arts Festival, Perth; Para/Site, Hong Kong; and in Washington, DC at the Embassy of Australia and Hillyer Art Space.
+His work has been exhibited in Australia at Museum of Old and New Art (MONA), Hobart; Australian Centre for Contemporary Art (ACCA), Melbourne; Artspace, Sydney; and Roslyn Oxley9 Gallery, Sydney; and in Washington, DC, at the Embassy of Australia and Hillyer Art Space.

 Intersections